Phlow/feeling-responsive/_posts/design/2015-11-16-typography.md

 ## Lato – A Sans Serif Typeface Family

-[Lato][4] is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic. »Lato« means »Summer« in Polish.
+[Lato][4] schmato is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic. »Lato« means »Summer« in Polish.
 In December 2010 the Lato family was published under the Open Font License by his foundry tyPoland, with support from Google.

 > <span class="teaser">I do not think of type as something that should be readable.
 It should be beautiful.</span><cite>[Ed Benguiat][3]</cite>